-Retiring relatively to young not only bring mental stress but also financially as the pension amount alone can not meet the needs of the family.
+Ex Service Man are the one who retire to early in late 30s and early 40s and they often face second option stress when they retire as relatively young not only bring mental stress but also financially, as the pension amount alone can not meet the requirement of the family.
 Jai Jawan Kisan programme can bring in little ray of hope for those young Ex Service Men by engaging in job opportunities within their place after retirement.
+As this give them a career option in farming where they can stay with there family and carry out occupation without moving/ staying away from their places.
 The decision to engage in farming after retirement from the military is influenced by factors such as prior agricultural experience, attitudes towards farming, and the availability of agricultural resources within the household.
-In this content, Jai Jawan Kisan program can help in developing an secondary career by shapingtheir prior knowledge and attitude that they have towards farming with the complete structured program including hands on experiences and experiential learning during the course, the prior knowledge with proper understanding from the expert experience can help in developing more cognitive understanding and persuasion towards it.
-This paper just tries to understand the role of defence young personnel in the farming and how we can help them in developing the secondary career belonging to rural farming areas, like the project ARYA where efforts were made to retain youth in rural areas from travelling to urban places in search of career opportunities by developing entrepreneurial skills, start micro-enterprises and increase the income using various activities.
+In this content, Jai Jawan Kisan program can help in developing a secondary career by shapingtheir prior knowledge and attitude that they have towards farming with thecomplete structured program including hands on experiences and experiential learning during the course, the prior knowledge with proper understanding from the expert experience can help in developing more cognitive understanding and persuasion towards it.
+This paper just tries to understand the role of defence young personnel in the farming and how we can help them in developing the secondary career to those whohave rural background.
+More projects beneficiary as Young defence personnel who are about to retire or retired can be framed, to retain from travelling to urban places in search of career opportunities by developing entrepreneurial skills, start micro-enterprises and increase the income using various activities, guide them in understanding potential scope in agriculture as career options.